 2020 Census Library Outreach and Education Task Force

-The 2020 Census Outreach and Education Task Force consists of 10-15 members, appointed by the chair of the Washington Office Advisory Committee and the PLA President-Elect, drawn from the membership at large, serving one two-year term and led by two co-chairs.
+The 2020 Census Outreach and Education Task Force consists of 10-15 members, appointed by the chair of the Washington Office's Advisory Committee and the PLA President-Elect, drawn from the membership at large, serving one two-year term and led by two co-chairs.
+The roster includes:

 - Erin Ackerman, R. Barbara Gitenstein Library, The College of New Jersey